Play is a human right.

 Can you imagine a childhood without play?

-Due to limited resources, this human birthright is challenged for institutionalized orphans around the world and in Morocco.
+Due to limited resources, this human birthright is challenged for institutionalized orphans around the world.

 Together, we can make a difference in the lives of orphans.